Holy Cross Church (Wiikwemkoong)

-Holy Cross Church is a Roman Catholic Parish church in the Wiikwemkoong Unceded Reserve, north-eastern Manitoulin island.
+Holy Cross Church is a Roman Catholic Parish church in the Wiikwemkoong Indian Reserve, north-eastern Manitoulin island.
 It was founded by the Society of Jesus (Jesuits) in 1844 and was their first mission in Northern Ontario since their suppression in 1767.
 The mission played a significant role in increasing literacy in Canada of the Ojibwe language.
 The church building itself was constructed in 1852.
 It is situated to the north of Wiikwemkoong on Wikwemikong Way, next to the Giizhigaanang Community Centre.

 History

 Foundation

 The first known European person to go to Manitoulin Island was a Jesuit priest, Fr.
 Joseph Poncet.
 He arrived in 1648.
 No one followed to sustain a European presence on the island.
 After the War of 1812, the Odawa, Ojibwe and Potawatomi tribes moved to the island.
 Further First Nation people also moved to the island after the Treaty of Washington in 1836.
 In 1838, a Roman Catholic priest, Fr.
 Jean-Baptiste Proulx, was asked to come to the island to serve the local Catholic population, marking the first Jesuit mission to Northern Ontario in the nineteenth century.
 In 1845, he left and the Jesuits continued in his place.
 They built a school, a residence, a sawmill and an agricultural training centre for the local people.